Travel insurance designed for adventures while travelling.

 Here are just a few of our travel insurance exclusions.
 For the entire list, please check your Policy Wording.

-Before selecting a plan, it’s best to know what types of sports and activities you and your travel buddies will be enjoying when you’re overseas.
+Before selecting a plan, it’s best to know what types of sports and activities you and your travel buddies will be enjoying when you’re travelling.
 These are just some of the questions for you to consider when picking a travel insurance plan:

 Are you fit enough for that?

-Overseas holidays offer a selection of leisure activities, many of which you may not have ever tried.
+Holidays offer a selection of leisure activities, many of which you may not have ever tried.
 Before you go trying new experiences, think about your fitness and plan your activities accordingly.
 Whatever you’re planning, make sure it’s something you’re physically capable of.

 The right gear

 When participating in a sport or activity, always wear safety gear.
-For example, wear a helmet when cycling or riding a scooter.
-Before embarking on that mountain climbing expedition, ask yourself if you have the right equipment required for such an undertaking.
+For example, you must wear a helmet when cycling or riding a scooter.
+Before embarking on that mountain-climbing adventure, ask yourself if you have the right equipment required for such an undertaking.

 Your activity operator should be certified/accredited